-Policies and Procedures related to Haven Center's operations will be updated on an ongoing basis as needed and undergo a review by the executive management team on an annual basis.
-Policies and Procedures will include the following:

-- Security measures in compliance with 935 CMR 500.110; - Employee security policies, including personal safety and crime prevention techniques; - A description of Haven Center's hours of operation and after-hours contact information, which will be provided to the Commission, made available to law enforcement officials upon request, and updated pursuant to 935 CMR 500.000. - Storage of marijuana in compliance with 935 CMR 500.105(11); - Description of the various strains of marijuana to be cultivated, processed or sold, as applicable, and the form(s) in which marijuana will be sold; - Price list for Marijuana and Marijuana Products, and alternate price lists for patients with documented Verified Financial Hardship as defined in 501.002: Definitions, as required by 935 CMR 501.100(1)(f); - Procedures to ensure accurate recordkeeping, including inventory protocols in compliance with 935 CMR 500.105(8) and (9); - Plans for quality control, including product testing for contaminants in compliance with 935 CMR 500.160; - A staffing plan and staffing records in compliance with 935 CMR 500.105(9)(d); - Emergency procedures, including a disaster plan with procedures to be followed in case of fire or other emergencies; - Alcohol, smoke, and drug-free workplace policies;
+- o In the event Haven Center closes, all records will be kept for at least two (2) years at Haven Center's expense in a form (electronic, hard copies, etc.) and location acceptable to the Commission.
+In addition, Haven Center will communicate with the Commission during the closure process and accommodate any additional requests the Commission or other agencies may have. - Written Operating Policies and Procedures: Policies and Procedures related to Haven Center's operations will be updated as needed and will undergo a review by the executive management team on an ongoing basis.
+Policies and Procedures will include the following: - o Security measures in compliance with state regulations; - Agent security policies, including personal safety and crime prevention techniques; - A description of Haven Center's hours of operation and after-hours contact information, which will be provided to the Commission, made available to law enforcement officials upon request, and updated pursuant to state regulations; - o Storage of marijuana in compliance with state regulations; - Description of the various strains of marijuana to be sold, and the form(s) in which marijuana will be dispensed; - Procedures to ensure accurate recordkeeping, including inventory protocols in compliance with state regulations; - Plans for quality control, including product testing for contaminants in compliance with state regulations; - o A staffing plan and staffing records in compliance with state regulations; - Emergency procedures, including a disaster plan with procedures to be followed in case of fire or other emergencies; - Alcohol, smoke, and drug-free workplace policies; - o A plan describing how confidential information will be maintained; - Policy for the immediate dismissal of any dispensary agent who has: - Diverted marijuana, which will be reported local law enforcement and to the Commission: - Engaged in unsafe practices with regard to Haven Center operations, which will be reported to the Commission; or - Been convicted or entered a guilty plea, plea of nolo contendere, or admission to sufficient facts of a felony drug offense involving distribution to a minor in the Commonwealth, or a like violation of the laws of another state, the United States or a foreign jurisdiction, or a military, territorial, or Native American tribal authority. - A list of all executives of Haven Center, and members, if any, of the licensee must be made available upon request by any Haven Center.
+This requirement may be fulfilled by placing this information on Haven Center's website; - Policies and procedures for the handling of cash on Haven Center premises including but not limited to storage, collection frequency and transport to financial institution(s);

-- A plan describing how confidential information will be maintained; - Policy for the immediate dismissal of any dispensary agent who has: - Diverted marijuana, which will be reported to Law Enforcement Authorities and to the Commission; - Engaged in unsafe practices with regard to Haven Center operations, which will be reported to the Commission; or - Been convicted or entered a guilty plea, plea of nolo contendere, or admission to sufficient facts of a felony drug offense involving distribution to a minor in the Commonwealth, or a like violation of the laws of another state, the United States or a foreign jurisdiction, or a military, territorial, or Native American tribal authority. - A list of all board of directors, members, and executives of Haven Center, and members, if any, of the licensee must be made available upon request by any individual.
-This requirement may be fulfilled by placing this information on Haven Center's website. - O Policies and procedures for the handling of cash on Haven Center premises including but not limited to storage, collection frequency and transport to financial institution(s), to be available upon inspection. - Policies and procedures to prevent the diversion of marijuana to individuals younger than 21 years old. - Policies and procedures for energy efficiency and conservation that will include: - Identification of potential energy use reduction opportunities (including but not limited to natural lighting, heat recovery ventilation and energy efficiency measures), and a plan for implementation of such opportunities; - Consideration of opportunities for renewable energy generation, including, where applicable, submission of building plans showing where energy generators could be placed on site, and an explanation of why the identified opportunities were not pursued, if applicable; - Strategies to reduce electric demand (such as lighting schedules, active load management and energy storage); and - Engagement with energy efficiency programs offered pursuant to M.G.L. c.
-25 § 21, or through municipal lighting plants. - O Policies and procedures to promote workplace safety consistent with applicable standards set by the Occupational Safety and Health Administration, including plans to identify and address any biological, chemical or physical hazards.
-Such policies and procedures shall include, at a minimum, a hazard communication plan, personal protective equipment assessment, a fire protection plan, and an emergency action plan.
+- Policies and procedures to prevent the diversion of marijuana to individuals younger than 21 years old; - o Policies and procedures for energy efficiency and conservation that will include: - Identification of potential energy use reduction opportunities (including but not limited to natural lighting, heat recovery ventilation and energy efficiency measures), and a plan for implementation of such opportunities; - Consideration of opportunities for renewable energy generation, including, where applicable, submission of building plans showing where energy generators could be placed on site, and an explanation of why the identified opportunities were not pursued, if applicable; - Strategies to reduce electric demand (such as lighting schedules, active load management and energy storage); and - Engagement with energy efficiency programs offered pursuant to M.G.L. c.
+25 § 21, or through municipal lighting plants.